July 6, 2017

-Industries with large work forces, such as retail, are particularly well-suited to employee disaster and hardship relief funds.
-These employers typically have a high proportion of employees with incomes or otherwise earning wages that make them vulnerable to the financial impact of unexpected disasters or hardships.
-Knowledge and sensitivity of this can be helpful in designing an effective relief fund for employers.
+Industries with large work forces, such as retail, are particularly well-suited to disaster and hardship relief funds.
+These organizations typically have a high proportion of team members with incomes or otherwise earning wages that make them vulnerable to the financial impact of unexpected disasters or hardships.
+Knowledge and sensitivity of this can be helpful in designing an effective relief fund for organizations.

-During the first year of the relief fund program, employers can expect 0.5–1% of all employees to submit applications to the fund.
+During the first year of the relief fund program, organizations can expect 0.5–1% of all team members to submit applications to the fund.
 A narrower fund with fewer event categories will reduce that number significantly.
-As an example, if an employer has 10,000 employees and a standard fund, it can expect 50 to 100 applicants, with 45 to 90 receiving grants.
+As an example, if an organization has 10,000 team members and a standard fund, it can expect 50 to 100 applicants, with 45 to 90 receiving grants.
 Assuming a maximum grant of $1,500, this would mean $67,500 to $135,000 in grant dollars in the first year.

 Given that approximately half of all applications are for medical-related expenses, excluding or limiting those categories could be expected to sharply reduce the grant dollars.
-Another option for employers who want a fund with a very limited budget would be to have a disaster-only fund.
-That would mean a large sum of grant dollars going to employees in need when there is a qualifying disaster, but otherwise the fund would be dormant.
+Another option for organizations who want a fund with a very limited budget would be to have a disaster-only fund.
+That would mean a large sum of grant dollars going to team members in need when there is a qualifying disaster, but otherwise the fund would be dormant.